top of page

 Look inside

-Also, taking the pill shuts down the natural cycle - there is no ovulation, no changing PH levels, which might also cause candida to thrive.
+Being on the pill shuts down the natural cycle - there is no ovulation, no changing PH levels, which might also cause candida to thrive.

 Emotional Aspects

 Ask yourself - what is it that I am not saying?
 Is it to my partner, my mother, or even myself?
+What needs to be said out loud?
+If you want, we can explore this answer together.

-And be gentle and kind to your body.
+Be kind and gentle to your body.

 Love,